Email Marketing: The Complete Guide 2026

 Using Transactional Emails as a Marketing Channel

-Transactional emails -- order confirmations, shipping notifications, password resets -- are viewed by most companies as purely functional.
+Transactional emails -- order confirmations, shipping notifications, password resets -- are regarded by most companies as purely functional.
 Yet they have open rates of 80-90%, far more than any newsletter.
 These emails are a largely untapped marketing opportunity.

 Typical transactional emails: